ogmarveler/NetSCAD-Tools/NetScad.UI/NetScad.UI/Assets/Guides/Designer.markdown

 ######
 #### Viewing the Object in OpenSCAD
 The object, along with any solids, is stored in a **Scad/Solids** folder that is included with the application.
-The main solid modules are in **object.scad**.
+The main solid modules are in **object.scad**. **Rendering the axis is optional, based on your use case.** However, this can SIGNIFICANTLY INCREASE render time as it is primarily used for preview and development.
+Commenting out this part within the object.scad file will allow the object to render quickly.
+If building a ruler or some form of 1D or 2D measurement, then this is would be an example of why you would include the axis in rendering before final output.

 ######
 | Files                                   | Usage In Your SCAD File                                | Optional parameters | Render |